nodia/gollum/readme.md

   - Hook Type: Post-commit hook
   - Working Copy Path
   - Command Line To Execute: The path to gollum.exe
-  - Wait for the script to finish: this should be checked
+  - Check "Wait for the script to finish"
+  - Uncheck "Hide the script while running"

 #### TortoiseSVN 1.8 and later

 In TortoiseSVN 1.8 (or latest trunk version) hook script can be specified in svn properties.
 This avoids the need to install the script for each developer individually.

-- In the repository, create property with name tsvn:postcommithook
+- In the repository, create a property with name tsvn:postcommithook
-  - Fill in the dialog in the same way as done in the settings dialog
+  - Fill in the dialog in the same way as done in the settings dialog in TortoiseSVN 1.7
   - The program can either reside in the repository or in each developers' machine, in a directory found in the PATH variable

 ## Using Gollum